 Looking for a tutor for a specific class?
-Please review the resources below and if there is not already an existing resource, select the "Find a Tutor" button below.
+Please review the resources below, and if there is not already an existing resouce for your subject, select "Find a Tutor" from the list below.

 The tutoring resources that are available on campus during the academic school year are listed below.

 For More Information: Contact Patricia O'Sullivan at email@example.com or 316-978-5393.

 For more information call the office at 316-978-3220 or contact Brenda Lehman at firstname.lastname@example.org.

 GEEKS is a free tutoring program available to any engineering student.
 Tutoring is available for math, science and basic engineering classes.
 Group and individual sessions are offered throughout the academic year.
 GEEKS was created to help students through the core engineering classes.